 No, not all pets have to have chemotherapy.
 Some cancers can be removed with just surgery.
 It’s very much dependent on exactly what type of cancer your pet has and the treatment plan recommended by your oncologist; it’s different in every patient and uniquely tailored to their best interests.

 7. How is chemotherapy administered?

-Chemotherapy can be administered in multiple ways and the type is dependant of what type of cancer your pet has.
-There are three different of ways of administering these drugs; orally in the form of a pill, by injection or intravenously.
+Chemotherapy can be administered in multiple ways and the type is dependent on what type of cancer your pet has.
+There are different of ways of administering these drugs; orally in the form of a pill, by injection, intravenously or intra-arterially.

 8. Do pets get sick after chemotherapy?

 Sometimes, but not to the same extent that humans do.
 If this occurs it’s normally a few days following chemotherapy, we often prescribe anti-sickness drugs.
 This normally presents as tiredness and occasionally nausea.